Years of Experience

 Certifications and Degrees

-The highest-paying skill to have in this role seems to be Program Management; employees claiming this as part of the toolbox earn a median of $120K per year.
-Project Management is a popular skill among Pratt and Whitney workers, with roughly one in five of those surveyed reporting using it on the job.
-Many workers are also familiar with Microsoft Excel, Microsoft Office, and Engineering Design.
+The highest-paying skill in this position seems to be Program Management; individuals who report it as part of the repertoire have a median income of $118K annually.
+Project Management is considered a run-of-the-mill skill; just under one in four of Pratt and Whitney's people use it regularly.
+Some other standard skills here are Microsoft Excel, Microsoft Office, and Engineering Design.

 Benefits and Perks

-Paid time off is hard to come by at Pratt and Whitney; the company rewards only 42 percent with paid vacation time and only 35 percent with sick leave.
+Paid time off is hard to come by at Pratt and Whitney; the company rewards only two in five respondents with paid vacation time and only a third of workers with sick leave.
 Pratt and Whitney helps its workers sock away funds for retirement, offering plans such as a 401(k) plan and a company pension plan.
-Almost all respondents report having health insurance, and a large number of survey participants report having dental coverage.
-Employees can also look forward to tuition reimbursement, life insurance, and flexible hours.
+The vast majority of respondents receive health insurance, and most survey participants get dental coverage.
+Some other advantages of working at Pratt and Whitney are tuition reimbursement, life insurance, and flexible hours.